ShivSahil/postManTrelloAPI/README.md

 API Keys are already in the Collections

-Note: there is limit of 10 boards. please delete Boards not in use
+Note: there is limit of 10 boards. please delete Boards which are not in use

 Creating a new board : https://developer.atlassian.com/cloud/trello/rest/api-group-boards/#api-boards-post
 Creating list in each board : https://developer.atlassian.com/cloud/trello/rest/api-group-boards/#api-boards-id-lists-post